sylvainjule/kirby-matomo/README.md

 #### 3.3. `token` (required for the panel integration)

 The panel sections will need to make calls to your Matomo API.
-A `token_auth` is required, you will find it in `Settings > API` in the control panel.
-Copy-paste the string without the `&token_auth=` prefix.
+A `token_auth` is required, you can generate it in your Matomo dashboard under `Settings > Personal > Security ↓ Auth tokens`.
+Copy-paste the token string generated.

 > Below is an example token.
 Please note that this token is private and shouldn't be made public.
 Once added, if you need to publish your code please create something like a duplicated `config.github.php` which will contain the non-sensitive informations, and add your real `config.php` to your `.gitignore`.